chainbound/fiber-docs/blog/2022-10-21-tx-geo/index.md

 with Fiber.
 Listening to transactions is only one aspect of high frequency trading on blockchains, but it's a very important one that one needs to get right by carefully choosing the regions, concentration, and cloud providers across which to deploy nodes.

+If you're interested in learning more about Fiber, check out the [documentation](/docs/intro.md) or join the [Discord](https://discord.gg/J4KNdeCYGX).
+We will be posting more stories like these, follow us on Twitter for updates [@chainbound_](https://twitter.com/chainbound_).

 ## References
 1. https://ethernodes.org/networkType/Hosting